What Are Data Structures in C and How Does It Work?

 Data structures can be divided into two categories:

 1. 1.
-Linear data structures : The organisation of linear data structures is similar to that of computer memory.
+Linear data structures: The organisation of linear data structures is similar to that of computer memory.
 In a linear approach, linear data structures store elements one after the other.
-At any one time, just one element of the data can be explored.
-Consider a stack of books on a shelf.
-A book will be put between two other books, but not three; at any given time, a book will only have a relationship with two other books.
-In a similar fashion, linear data elements are stored.
-Arrays, Queues, Linked Lists, and Stacks are some common examples of linear data structures.
+Arrays, Queues, Linked Lists, and Stacks are common examples.

 Data structures are important in almost every field you can think of.
-Algorithms are required in any data handling circumstance.
-Here are a few scenarios in which data structures are frequently used:
+Here are scenarios where they're frequently used:

 Arrays are groups of data elements of similar types stored in memory regions that are contiguous.
 It is the most basic data structure in which the index number of each data element can be used to get it at random.